singhdivyank/llama2/readme.md

 # Using Llama2 as an alternate to ChatGPT for question answering over a file

-Meta released open source [Llama2](https://ai.meta.com/llama/) as an LLM model, this repository attempts to utilise it for question answering over a pdf/word/csv file instead of using ChatGPT API
+Meta released open source [Llama2](https://ai.meta.com/llama/) as an LLM model, this repository attempts to utilize it for question answering over a pdf/word/CSV file instead of using ChatGPT API

 There are two files- `download_version.py` and `using_llama.py`

-* In the former a quantized Llama2 model is downnloaded and implemented using CTransformer and LangChain
+* In the former a quantized Llama2 model is downloaded and implemented using CTransformer and LangChain
 * In the later Llama2 model from Meta repository and implemented as HuggingFaceLLM using Llama_index framework

 ## Flow